FMir55/KairosDB-Cassandra/Advanced:Multi-Nodes in Cluster.md

 CHROME => localhost:8080
 ```

+Notes:
+  - Kairosdb can be exetuded perfectly only if every cassandra nodes in hosts_list in "UN" status
-  Inet address may be changed when the terminal shell shut dwn or restart
+  - Inet address may be changed when the terminal shell shut dwn or restart

-  use ifconfig & gedit /etc/host to update settings
+  - use ifconfig & gedit /etc/host to update settings